gederajeg/happyr/README.md

-The goal of happyr is to document the R codes and the dataset for the quantitative analyses in Rajeg’s ([2019](#ref-rajeg_metaphorical_2018)) PhD thesis (submitted for examination on 27 September 2018 and passed without amendements required for the award of the degree on 1 April 2019).
-The study focuses on metaphors for <span class="smallcaps">happiness</span> near-synonyms in Indonesian.
+The goal of happyr is to document the R codes and the dataset for the quantitative analyses in Rajeg’s ([2019](#ref-rajeg_metaphorical_2018)) PhD thesis (submitted for examination on 27 September 2018 and passed without amendments for the award of the degree on 1 April 2019).
+The study focuses on metaphors for <span class="smallcaps">happiness</span>
+near-synonyms in Indonesian.
 The corpus data for the study mainly come from the *Indonesian Leipzig Corpora Collection* ([Quasthoff & Goldhahn 2013](#ref-quasthoff_indonesian_2013); [Goldhahn, Eckart & Quasthoff 2012](#ref-goldhahn_building_2012); [Biemann et al.
 2007](#ref-biemann_leipzig_2007)).
 The Leipzig Corpora are freely